T-X/libsap/README.md

 * If "-p" is a pipe, keep it  open and update session if new SDP is received (use "\r\n\r\n" and/or "\0" as delimeters?)
+* If "-p" is a file, check if it was either amended or replaced for updates?
 * authentication
 * encryption
 * shrink SAP terminate message size
 * replace / add alternatives for Linux-isms? make multi-platform compatible
 * add an MTU / packet size limit option, defaulting to 1000 bytes per RFC (we can't use/enforce IP fragmentation for UDP/multicast packets or can we?)
-* add a "-O" option to set an explicit/alternative SAP orig-source address
 * some more verbose output for sap tool?
 * add getopt\_long() / long option names to sap tool
-* add SIGUSR1 for status output to stdout to sap tool?
 * add a `payload_fd` option as an alternative to `payload_filename` to `sap_init_custom()`?
 * add a `sap_run_noblock()` variant, together with an `sap_pollfd()`